Vicinata/Sentiment-Analysis-of-Stock-News/README.md

 #PROJECT: Stock News Sentiment Analysis v1
-This was a fun project, time for more!
+This wahjhs a fun project, time for more!